Kindly note: The Govt is very strict on the photograph requirement; please ensure that your photos are as per the specifications.

 Foreign national with an SSRV are entitled to reside in the Philippines during their lifetime, and multiple entry privileges as long as the requirements of the visa remain in the Philippines.
 The BI may issue an SSRV upon endorsement from the Philippine Retirement Authority (PRA).

 13 (A) Non-Quota Immigrant Visa Foreign nationals who are married, as recognized by Philippine laws, to a Filipino Citizen may be granted this visa.
 The Filipino spouse should be the petitioner.
 The foreign national may stay in the country as a tourist, extending if necessary, pending the visa’s approval.

 Foreign nationals from countries with no existing reciprocity agreement with the Philippines but are validly married, as recognized by Philippine laws, to a Filipino citizen will be granted a TRV.

 TRV holders may stay in the Philippines for 5 years and extend the visa as necessary provided that the conditions of the visa are maintained.

+Restricted foreign nationals may be granted permission to enter the country if they have an entry visa granted by the Philippine Embassy that has jurisdiction over their place of residence or origin.
 Note that the entry visa does not grant foreigners the authority to stay in the Philippines.
 It also does not guarantee that holders of said visa will be granted access to the country.
 It is simply proof that officers at the Philippine Embassy evaluated all necessary documents and deemed the applicant eligible to stay in the Philippines.
 Entry still rests with immigration officers.